agateau/pixelwheels/docs/gdxui.md

 TextButton closeButton = builder.getActor("closeButton");
 ```

+Extra `TextureAtlas` instances can be registered using `addAtlas(atlasName, atlas)`.

 ## Available actors

 ### Image
-- name (string, optional):
+- name (string, optional): Name of the image in the atlas.
-- tiled (boolean, optional):
+- tiled (boolean, optional): Set to `true` to make the image repeat itself.
+Defaults to `false`.
+- atlas (string, optional): In which atlas to look for the image.
+Must have been registered with `UiBuilder.addAtlas`.

 ### AnimatedImage
-- name (string, required): Name of the animation in the ui atlas.
+- name (string, required): Name of the animation in the atlas.
 - frameDuration (float, optional): Duration of the frame, in seconds.
 Defaults to 0.1.
 - startTime (float, optional): Start time in the animation, useful to offset different instances.
 Defaults to 0.
+- atlas (string, optional): In which atlas to look for the image.
+Must have been registered with `UiBuilder.addAtlas`.

 ### ImageButton
 - style (string, optional)